TYPO3-Documentation/T3DocTeam/Documentation/OverviewOfManuals/00ListOfManualsAbout.rst

  - :Manual:       Manual
    :Scope:        About
-   :State:        State, is it up-to-date?
-   :NextStep:     Next step
    :Comment:      Comment

  - :Manual:       :ref:`h2document:start` (Guide)
    :Scope:        Main documentation for writing documentation on docs.typo3.org,
                   for contributors, extension developers (and Documentation Team).
-   :State:        Reviewed and up to date!
-   :NextStep:
    :Comment:      Use this as main resource for contributors!

  - :Manual:       :ref:`start` (this manual)
    :Scope:        Information *for* doc team.
 (In comparison:
-                  `team page on typo3.org <https://typo3.org/community/teams/documentation/>`__
-                  is *about* team.)
-   :State:        In progress
-   :NextStep:
    :Comment:      This can be used for things that only concern documentation team.
 It can
                   also be used for drafts.
 As information matures, it may get moved either to team page on typo3.org or to "Writing Documentation".